19hours/sg-statutes/Acts/Criminal Procedure Code.md

 114

-Abetment of any offence, if the abettor is present when offence is committed
+Abetment of any offence, if the abettor is present when the offence is committed

 Ditto